 Mischa Christen (*1972, Lucerne) is a Swiss based visual storyteller.
-His clients mainly include magazines and newspapers, social institutions and NGO’s.
+His clients mainly include magazines, newspapers and social institutions.

 He gave up his career as a typographer and went on a 6-year odyssey in the search of his new direction.
 For two years he mostly worked during the night, among other things as a lacquerer for airplanes and in a post office carrying around bulky cargo.
 Later he gathered experience as a ventilation fitter and as industrial painter.
 Following this he worked as a male nurse in the hospital as well as a social worker working with drug addicts.
 Also he hung up posters all around Switzerland for a long time and collected used clothing and shoes for an NGO as the only Swiss working among asylum seekers.